filtercutter/Website/_posts/2015-04-15-Game-Boy-Live-Set.md

 <div markdown="0"><a href="https://soundcloud.com/theeasyfrogsshow/" target="_blank" class="btn btn-info">eZfRg</a></div>

-Also be shure to catch filtercutter tonight at Amsterdam Patapoe Radio.
+Also be shure to catch Filtercutter tonight at Amsterdam Patapoe Radio.

 Will be live streaming from 21 till late.